ajstorch/ajstorch/README.md

-- 👋 Hi, I’m Anna-Julia Storch, a Stanford Data Science & Education Master Student interested in the Generative AI Space
+- 👋 Hi, I’m Anna-Julia Storch, a Stanford Data Science MS Student interested in the Generative AI Space
 - 📫 How to reach me: ajstorch@stanford.edu

 <!---